 Professionally managed assets have several advantages.
 Managers typically have extensive education and experience.
 Managers are either investment advisors who work for a RIA or work independently, or they may be brokers who work for a broker-dealer or a wire house.
 Most managers have advanced degrees, typically a Master of Science or PhD in finance.
 Or the manager may be a Chartered Financial Analyst (CFA), who must pass 3 rigorous, 6-hour examinations over at least 3 years and have at least 3 years of investment experience as a financial analyst.

-There is also a certain amount of safety in many funds, because they are subjected to many laws that were enacted to prevent the types of fraud that prevailed during the 1920s, and many funds are regulated to prevent undue risk.
+There is also some safety in many funds, because they are subject to many laws enacted to prevent the types of fraud that prevailed during the 1920s, and many funds are regulated to prevent undue risk.
 For instance, mutual funds are prohibited from owning too large a position in 1 asset, from selling short, or from using leverage, such as borrowing money to buy securities.

 A primary advantage of investment funds is that effective diversification can be achieved with a smaller investment.
 Diversification is generally achieved by owning assets that exhibit little, or at best, negative, correlation to each other, meaning that when the market value of 1 asset is low, other assets are higher.
 Generally, diversification is greater for assets of different types, such as futures and stocks, since their market values depend on different economic factors.
 Some diversification can be achieved within a given asset type, such as stocks, by investing in different stocks of companies with different products or services in different sectors that have different business cycles.
 Additional diversification can be achieved by buying growth stocks and stocks that pay a dividend, since growth stocks will do well in a strong economy, but dividend-paying stocks will do better in a depressed economy.
 Another effective means of diversification is by buying assets in different countries, although there are additional risks that must be considered, such as political risk or currency fluctuations.
 Because diversification is best achieved by buying many different assets, most small investors can only achieve adequate diversification by investing in funds.